 If you’re like me, you’ve found yourself stuck thinking where you are going to place all of your necessary paperwork on your motorcycle.
 I’m more of a minimalist kind of guy and don’t like to have a lot of bulky equipment on my motorcycles, so storage space is not plentiful on my rides.

-I’ve had to get creative with where I store my paperwork and have done a lot of research and been able to collaborate some creative spaces to place these important documents.
+I’ve had to get creative with where I store my paperwork; through research and some critical thinking, I’ve been able to produce some spaces to place these important documents.

 So, where can you store your registration on your motorcycle?
 The best places to store your registration on your motorcycle are: